Recorder Application Seminar

 - The candidates’ home addresses

 Therefore, unless there are exceptional circumstances, the most meritorious candidates will be given their first preference for jurisdiction and location until the HMCTS requirements have been met.
-Candidates should consider Jurisdiction and Location careful when ranking Location or Jurisdiction when they apply.
+Candidates should consider jurisdiction and location carefully when ranking location or jurisdiction when they apply.

-In some circumstances an offer of appointment may be made to a Location and/or Jurisdiction that a candidate has not ranked on application due to all HMCTS requirements already being met on their preferred location or jurisdiction.
+In some circumstances an offer of appointment may be made to a Location and/or Jurisdiction that a candidate has not ranked in an application due to all HMCTS requirements already being met on their preferred location or jurisdiction.